Traditional Mexican Dishes to Try in Sayulita: 29 Classics You’ll Love

 🍞 Conchas

-Conchas are soft, airy sweet breads topped with a patterned sugar crust that resembles a seashell — the inspiration for their name.
+Conchas are soft, airy sweet breads crowned with a crisp, patterned sugar topping that resembles a seashell—the inspiration for their name.

 🍨 Arroz con Leche